Pierandrea Leucci (President)

 He graduated in Law (Master’s Degree) at the University of Florence with a thesis in Law of the Sea.
-He also studied Public International Law at the University of Uppsala, and holds an LL.M. in International Law of the Sea from the Arctic University of Norway, with a thesis on access to ports by vessels in distress or force majeure.
-Pierandrea works as Legal Officer at the Fisheries Control and Inspections Unit of the Directorate-General for Maritime Affairs and Fisheries (DG MARE) of the European Commission.
+He also studied Public International Law at the University of Uppsala, and holds an LL.M. in International Law of the Sea from the Arctic University of Norway.
+Pierandrea works as a Legal Officer at the Fisheries Control and Inspections Unit of the Directorate-General for Maritime Affairs and Fisheries (DG MARE) of the European Commission.
 Before joining DG MARE, he worked as law of the sea expert at the Max Planck Foundation, where he supported the work of Governments, including Sri Lanka, Maldives, Indonesia and Angola, and conducted (lead author) a Study assessing the level of implementation of UNCLOS in 21 countries of the Indo-Pacific.
 He also worked at the Fisheries Unit of the General Secretariat of the Council of the European Union, and at the United Nations Division for Ocean Affairs and the Law of the Sea (DOALOS).
 Rhodes Academy alumnus, he is member of the European Environmental Law Forum (2016/present), and Co-Editor in Chief for the Yearbook on the Law of the Sea (YLoS).
 Pierandrea has experience in supporting Governments in drafting national legislation (e.g., maritime zones, and anti-piracy legislation), and in advising private and public entities on a wide array of law of the sea’s issues, including navigational rights and obligations, maritime boundary delimitation, deep-seabed mining, and fisheries legislation.

 Dr. Abdullah Al Faruque (Senior Legal advisor)